StackVista/stackstate-docs/setup/security/rbac/rbac_roles.md

 ### Custom names for predefined roles

-Use this option when the predefined StackState roles are a good fit but the external authentication provider has different names for the roles.
+Use this option when the predefined Rancher Observability roles are a good fit but the external authentication provider has different names for the roles.
 For example when the LDAP authentication provider has similar but differently named roles include this YAML snippet in an `authentication.yaml` to give the roles from LDAP the same permissions and scopes as the predefined, equivalent, roles.

 ```yaml
 stackstate: